 Transitioning into lead climbing on ice is a big step.
 It requires commitment and the right skill set to move safely over the ice in an efficient manner.
-It’s essential to be able to place solid protection and construct ‘bomb proof’ anchors while ice climbing in control.
-The Ice Leader course is designed to give you the skills to become a confident lead climber on single pitch ice climbing routes.
+It’s essential to be able to place solid protection and construct ‘bomb-proof’ anchors while ice climbing in control.
+The lead ice climbing course is designed to give you the skills to become a confident lead climber on single-pitch ice climbing routes.
 The lead climber has a lot of responsibility to their climbing partners so safely managing the route for all climbers is an important aspect of the course.

-Based out of Canmore we will use the world class ice climbing venues in the area to give students the exposure and experience to be more confident leading and seconding on ice.
-The ice leader course is a progressive intermediate step for the experienced climber into more advanced multi-pitch ice climbing.
+Based out of Canmore we will use the world-class ice climbing venues in the area to give students the exposure and experience to be more confident leading and seconding on ice.
+The lead ice climbing course is a progressive intermediate step for the experienced climber into more advanced multi-pitch ice climbing.

 - Welcome, introduction, goals and agenda

 - Risk and hazard assessments for ice climbing